This Beet Hummus has such stunning color and amazing flavor! This healthy dip is perfect for snacking or adding to an appetizer table.

 Hummus is a go-to snack for me.
 I love packing it in my lunch along with fresh veggies.
 Hummus is packed with flavor, but it's also good for you.

 What type of beans do I use in this hummus recipe?

-I used the usual hummus ingredients here and use garbanzo beans.
-However, there’s been a few times when I didn’t have any garbanzo beans so I used a can of white cannelini beans.
+I used the usual hummus ingredients here and used garbanzo beans.
+However, there's been a few times when I didn't have any garbanzo beans so I used a can of white cannellini beans.
 Either bean works fine in this recipe.

 How do I cook the beets?

 For cooked beets, I peel the beets first with a vegetable peeler.
 Next, I quarter the beets and place in a pot of water.
 Boil the beets until soft.

 How do I make hummus?

 - Place beets in a food processor and blend until smooth